MislavJaksic/Knowledge-Repository/Technology/Software/CodeQuality/CodeComplete/README.md

 routines will be able to call one of them without invoking the other.

-Communicational cohesion occurs when operations in a routine make use of the same data and aren’t related in any other way.
+Communicational cohesion occurs when operations in a routine make use of the same data and aren't related in any other way.
 Split it into separate routines and make another higher level routine that would call both of them.

 Temporal cohesion occurs when operations are combined into a routine because